ericclemmons/wordpress-skeleton/README.md

 Saving Your Skeleton
 --------------------

-After the skeleton is created, you can see the files it creates:

-    > git status
-    ...
-    # Untracked files:
-    #   (use "git add <file>..." to include in what will be committed)
-    #
-    # Vagrantfile
-    # config/
-    # src/

     > git add Vagrantfile config src
     > git commit -m "Initial Skeleton commit"

 - `Vagrantfile` defines your local VM's settings.
 - `config/` contains deployment scripts and `skeleton.yml`, which stores your options